Donders-Institute/hpc-utility/README.md

-# hpc-cluster-tools
+# hpc-utility

-CLI tools for the High Performance Computing (HPC) cluster.
+CLI utility for the High Performance Computing (HPC) cluster.

 ## Clone and build the code